jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [ ] Remove references to missing `summaryContext.md` and `ModernWebPage.md`.
 - [ ] Replace the generic Next.js README with project-specific setup and architecture documentation.
 - [ ] Review unused MDX, Lucide, React Flow, and Framer Motion dependencies after DDCF implementation.
+- [!]
+Resolve the three high-severity production advisories reported by `npm audit --omit=dev` for transitive `postcss` and `sharp` versions. npm currently proposes an unsafe breaking downgrade to Next.js 9, so do not run `npm audit fix --force`; re-evaluate against a compatible Next.js/sharp update.
 - [ ] Review unused images and remove or integrate them.
 - [ ] Optimize large raster assets and verify production delivery sizes.
 - [x] Add a responsive `sizes` value to the filled `model_hw.png` image.